Kotlin/dataframe/docs/StardustDocs/topics/schemasImportOpenApiJupyter.md

 val PetStore = importDataSchema("https://petstore3.swagger.io/api/v3/openapi.json")
 ```

-and then from next cell you run and onwards, you can call, for example:
+and then from the next cell you run and onwards, you can call, for example:

 ```kotlin
 val df = PetStore.Pet.readJson("https://petstore3.swagger.io/api/v3/pet/findByStatus?status=available")